[Acoustic Guitar Chords] > The D Chord (How to, Exercises, and Video Lesson)

 What Strings Do You Play for the D Chord?

 If you’re ever unsure, check back on the chord diagram.
-Remember, the Xs mean that you don’t play those strings, while the Os mean you play that string open.
+Remember, the Xs mean that you don’t play those strings, while the Os means you play that string open.

 Now that you have your fingers placed, try strumming down with your pick or thumb towards the ground.
 Start with the D string and smoothly strum all the way through the high E string.